Clivey1234/ComfyUI_FBX_Import/README.md

 - This method is far from perfect and suffers from all the same issues as Openpose does
 - Still having a little issue with head direction tracking, it works but not the best
 - This is just a testing phase.
 It probably wont work on the cloud due to headless blender requirement
-- Untested in Linux, I dont have it, so dont ask
-- Fork away if you want to recode for Linux
+- Untested in Linux, I dont have it, so dont ask, Fork away if you want to recode for Linux
 - I steered away from Autodesk SDK due to them changing older SDK versions to remove python support
 - My testing machine: Windows 11, Comfyui portable, Blender 3.6, 5070ti 16GB VRAM, i5-14600K, 64GB DDR5